martindenis-denm/batch-resize-webp/README.md

 ## Notes
 ### Width x Height
-As of now, you can theoratically resize to bigger width and/or height, even though I've never tested it.
+As of now, you can theoretically resize to bigger width and/or height, even though I've never tested it.
 Also I don't see the point in doing that, since you'll be losing quality in the process.

 ### Overlay color